 This course is part of our School of Health Sciences postgraduate education programme.
 The programme allows you to sign up for one module at a time and build your qualification as you go.
 It also gives you access to a range of interdisciplinary modules across a broad selection of health and social science subjects.
 Find out more

-The Clinical Research Centre for Health Professions is a vibrant research environment for staff and students and embraces research activities of occupational therapists, physiotherapists, podiatrists and osteopaths.
+The Centre for Health Research is a vibrant research environment for staff and students and embraces research activities of occupational therapists, physiotherapists, podiatrists and osteopaths.

 We aim to produce research that is sustainable and improves the quality of life for the individual and society, while supporting and sustaining the health professions that we represent.

 The human movement laboratory